nitrogenlabs/lex/docs/about.md

 ## Transpiling

 All source code is transpiled using Babel.
-Be able to use all the ES-next features of tomorrow, today.
+Be able to use all the ESNext features of tomorrow, today.
 Promises, async/await, and arrow functions to name a few.
 Giving the codebase the potential to expand along with the project and team.

 Lex uses Babel with the following presets and plugins: